-Megan Walsh has been the Director of Programs since 2009.
-She has a professional degree in architecture from the University of Oregon and worked for five years on Summer Staff.
+Megan Taylor started as an intern in the SSP office in 2009.
+Since then she has served as the Director of Programs, and transitioned into the Executive Director position in April 2018.
+She has a professional degree in architecture from the University of Oregon and worked for five years on summer staff.
 She participated as a youth at SSP once with Fremont United Methodist Church in Portland.

 Jake Bailey has been the Business Manager since 2013.
 He received a Bachelor of Science in business with a focus in accounting and a Bachelor of Arts in women’s and gender studies with distinction from Sonoma State University.
 Jake attended SSP four times as a youth with the First United Methodist Church of Loomis, and volunteered for a week as a Staff-In-Training.

-Jake likes playing board games, reading, biking, stand-up-paddle boarding, and spending time with his niece and nephew.
+Jake likes playing board games, reading, biking, stand-up-paddle boarding, visiting Disneyland, watching Broadway musicals, and spending time with his niece and nephew.

 Bob Elam is SSP’s Project Consultant.
-He has been with SSP for seven years.
+He has been with SSP for over a decade.